 Below: The two stamens and style are tucked into the curve of the upper lip and not noticeable until the anthers expand and slightly protrude below the lip.

 Below: Flower details - Note the stiff upper lip, less broad than the lower lip, the purple spots,and the conspicuous lilac colored bracts that surround the flower.

 Below: A group of plants in the Upland Garden.

 Below: The root system.
 Note - multiple stems can rise from the root.

-Notes: Spotted Bee-balm is a historical Garden plant.
-Eloise Butler first planted it on Aug.
-21, 1912 with plants obtained in Mendota, MN; and again on Sept 1st, 1912, Aug.
+Notes: Spotted Bee-balm was first planted in the Garden by Eloise Butler on Aug.
+21, 1912 with plants obtained in Mendota, MN; and again on Sept.
+1st, 1912, Aug.
 25, 1913, Aug.
 28 and Oct.
 19, 1914, 1918 and 1920, all from the same source.
-Martha Crone reported planting it in 1934, '35 and '39.
-It was still in the Garden at the time of her 1951 Garden census, but has not appeared on any later census.
-Spotted bee-balm has been collected in only 16 counties in Minnesota, widely scattered, but mostly in the SE Quadrant.
+Martha Crone reported planting it in 1934, '35, '39, '40 and '46.
+It was still in the Garden at the time of her 1951 Garden census, but then disappeared for years and has now been replanted in the Upland Garden.
+Spotted bee-balm has been surveyed by the MN DNR on the 2019 census in only 10 counties in Minnesota, widely scattered, but mostly in the SE Quadrant.
 In North America it is generally found east of the Mississippi River plus Texas, New Mexico, Oklahoma, Kansas and Calif.
 In Canada it is known in Ontario and Quebec.